dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core.md

 Even though I've barely written any code this functional framework already proves to be quite powerful.

-At last I need to create a new middleware which can run such a functional web application:
+At last I need to create a new middleware which can run this functional web application:

 <pre><code>type HttpHandlerMiddleware (next     : RequestDelegate,
                             handler  : HttpHandler,